Table of Contents

 Walmart uses blockchain to track the origin and dispatch of the products sold at Walmart stores globally.

-Ford motors has recently announced that it will use blockchain to trace cobalt supplies, a key ingredient in the batteries of Electric Vehicles (EVs).
+Ford Motors has recently announced that it will use blockchain to trace cobalt supplies, a key ingredient in the batteries of Electric Vehicles (EVs).

 Logistics behemoths, like UPS and FedEx, have revealed that blockchain is a breakthrough technology that would offer transparency and traceability to each of their shipments while also securing customer and cargo order information.